Fabric Batch Processes Architecture

 Step 5

-• Each node syncs the instances that has been allocated from the External Sources systems.
+• Each node syncs the instances that has been allocated from the External Source systems.

 • N3 collects statistics information on each of the nodes and entity synchronization.
-The information collected is written onto Cassandra.
+The collected information is written into the System DB (e.g., Cassandra).

 Step 6